-Sophomores who meet a number of specific requirements are admitted to the upperlevel education program and complete a set of courses and sequential field practicum during their junior and senior years.
+Sophomores who meet several specific requirements are admitted to the upper-level education program and complete a set of courses and sequential field practicum during their junior and senior years.
 Each practicum is linked with specific courses for which the student is registered that term.
 Each practicum also has scheduled class meetings designed to guide students toward achieving effective learning from their observations and active participation in the classroom.

 Early Childhood majors complete four (4) practicum experiences in three successive semesters prior to student teaching.
-The first of these courses is an Early Field Experience during which ECE majors complete 30 hours completed between two different placements.
-The second practicum links Language Arts and Mathematics Methods courses with an in-the-field Pedagogy Lab.
+The first of these courses is an Early Field Experience during which ECE majors complete 30 hours between two different placements.
+The second practicum requires 30 hours and links Language Arts and Mathematics Methods courses with an in-the-field Pedagogy Lab.
 These courses are planned by a professor and a classroom teacher in tandem so that the most effective teaching techniques are observed and the greatest amount of transfer of learning occurs.

-Concurrently, the ECE majors complete 30 hours in an early childhood setting as part of the Engaging Young Learners course.
-The fourth course, Pre-student Teaching, occurs in the classroom in which the teacher candidate will student teach.
+Concurrently, the ECE majors complete 30 hours in an early childhood setting as part of the Engaging Young Learners course, including infants/toddlers (15) and preschoolers

+(15).
+The fourth course, Pre-student Teaching (60 hours), occurs in the classroom in which the teacher candidate will student teach.
 During this course, the teacher candidate will move from observing the class to assisting the teacher so that when student teaching begins, the transition is seamless.

 Secondary Education majors complete two in-depth practicum experiences during the two terms prior to student teaching (Methods and Pre-Student Teaching).
-The first is a set of courses linking discipline specific methods (e.g., Social Studies Methods, Math Methods, etc.) with an in-the-field pedagogy lab.
+The first is a set of courses linking discipline specific methods (e.g., Social Studies Methods, Math Methods, etc.) with an in-the-field pedagogy lab (30 hours).
 These courses are planned by a professor and a classroom teacher in tandem so that the most effective teaching techniques are observed and the greatest amount of transfer of learning occurs.
-The second course, pre-student teaching, occurs in the classroom in which the teacher candidate will student teach.
+The second course, pre-student teaching (60 hours), occurs in the classroom in which the teacher candidate will student teach.
 During this second course, the teacher candidate will move from observing the class to assisting the teacher so that when student teaching begins, the transition is seamless.